php-fig/fig-standards/bylaws/008-psr-evolution.md

 >
 > Since [psr/container version 1.1](#), the above interface has been updated to add argument type hints.

+In the example above, the last line is indicative of what should be added to the specification.

-The meta document MUST be amended with eventual indications on the upgrade path for the consumers.
+The meta document MUST be amended with information detailing the consumer upgrade path.

 ### Practical example